Review · Diets & Weight Loss

 How it tells you to use it

-$76 one-time at checkout, for a 30-day bottle.
-No recurring billing surfaced at the cart on the date above — a genuine plus, since many ClickBank supplements hide auto-ship subscriptions.
-You may see optional multi-bottle offers after purchase; decline them to keep the single $76 charge.
+$76 one-time at the front-end checkout.
+No recurring billing surfaced at the cart on the date above.
+That’s a plus — many ClickBank supplements hide auto-ship subscriptions.
+Viva Slim doesn’t.

 — Mara Vance